 Before you do anything, please look through our archives to get a flavor for the types of stories we publish.

-Please compose a focused 1-2 page proposal, indicating which section best fits your article (see descriptions below).
+Please compose a focused proposal.
 The proposal can stand alone, or accompany a manuscript or outline.
 Lay out what is new, counterintuitive, or innovative about the topic.
-And if readers retain only one thing from your story, what do you want that to be?

 Submit Proposal to: